bunkat/later/Readme.md

 Denotes the four digit year.
 Minimum value is 1970, maximum value is 2450 (arbitrary).

+## After constraints

+Other than Cron expressions, all other types of schedules support after constraints.
+Use after constraints when you want a schedule to first occur after a certain amount of time instead of at a specific date and time.
+For example to specify a schedule that continually occurs after 5 minutes:

+   var s = enParser().parse('after 5 mins');

+After constraints can be chained together with the resultant after constraint being the sum of all of the constraints.
+For example, to specify a schedule that occurs after 1 day and 15 minutes:

+    var s = recur().after(1).dayOfYear().after(2).minute();

+The first valid occurrence will be 24 hours and 2 minutes from the start date.

 ## Composite Schedules

 Other than Cron expressions, all other types of schedules support composite schedules.
 A composite schedule can include multiple sets of constraints.
 An occurrence is considered valid if it meets all of the constraints within any one set of the constraints defined.